AD – this blog post includes a sponsored link.

 - Sell your clothes.
 Whenever I’ve needed a bit of extra cash, selling a few unwanted clothes or shoes has worked out well.
 I use eBay usually, but don’t forget that they take a commission.
 You could always try Facebook or Gumtree too.
 My university has an online marketplace for students, check if yours does too.

 - Matched Betting.
 This sounds dodgy as hell, but I promise it isn’t.
-Thanks to Yesbets, an awesome website that tells you exactly how to match bets, you can earn a lot of profit.
+Thanks to Profit Accumulator, an awesome website that tells you exactly how to match bets, you can earn a lot of profit.
 You need a bit of upfront money in order to place and match the bets, but then you get a lot more back.
-In June I made exactly £217.32 in profit from this!
-You can sign up for a free month of Yesbets.
+In June 2017 I made exactly £217.32 in profit from matched betting!
 It’s probably best if you have a look yourself instead of me trying to explain it, but basically, you take advantage of free bet offers from various betting sites.
 If you’d like to find out more, I recommend reading Neesha’s blog.
 She knows her stuff!

 - See if you can increase your overdraft.
 Student accounts generally have awesome free overdrafts (mine is £2000 at Natwest), so make sure you’re on the maximum possible if you need it.
 If you’ve been a student for a certain amount of years, many banks offer a larger free overdraft.
 I also have an overdraft in my Monzo account.